salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 - RunSpecifiedTests — Runs only the tests that you specify with the --run-tests flag.
 Code coverage requirements differ from the default coverage requirements when using this test level.
 Executed tests must comprise a minimum of 75% code coverage for each class and trigger in the deployment package.
 This coverage is computed for each class and trigger individually and is different than the overall coverage percentage.

 - RunLocalTests — All tests in your org are run, except the ones that originate from installed managed and unlocked packages.
-This test level is the default for production deployments that include Apex classes or triggers.
+This test level is the default.

 - RunAllTestsInOrg — All tests in your org are run, including tests of managed packages.

-If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
-For more information, see [Running Tests in a Deployment](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_running_tests.htm) in the "Metadata API Developer Guide".

 # flags.source-dir.summary